MicrosoftDocs/entra-docs/docs/identity/devices/device-join-macos-platform-single-sign-on-multi-user-device.md

     :::image type="content" source="media/device-join-macos-platform-single-sign-on-out-of-box/psso-entra-account-password-prompt.png" alt-text="Screenshot of a Microsoft Entra sign in window.":::

-1. After unlocking the Mac, you can now use PSSO to access Microsoft app resources.
-From this point on, your old password doesn't work because PSSO is enabled for your device.
+1. After unlocking the Mac, you can now use Platform SSO to access Microsoft app resources.
+From this point on, your old password doesn't work because Platform SSO is enabled for your device.

 ---

 ## Check your device registration status

-Once you've completed the steps above, it's a good idea to check your device registration status.
+After completing the steps above, it's recommended to check your device registration status.

 1. To check that registration has completed successfully, navigate to **Settings** and select **Users & Groups**.
 1. Select **Edit** next to **Network Account Server** and check that **Platform SSO** is listed as **Registered**.